Tips for Using Inhalers

 The metered-dose inhaler is the most common puffer used today.
 Examples of MDIs include Ventolin, Flovent HFA and Atrovent.

-The correct use of this inhaler is important in order to ensure that the medication, which is travelling at almost 100 km/h, does not just hit the back of the throat.
+The correct use of this inhaler is important in order to ensure that the medication, which is traveling at almost 60 miles an hour (100 km/h), does not just hit the back of the throat.

 The best way to use an MDI is with a spacer device, which minimizes the drug deposition in the mouth and throat by enhancing drug delivery deep into the lungs.
 If you’re using an MDI without a spacer, you need to co-ordinate pressing down on the canister and inhaling the aerosolized medication so that those two actions occur at the same time.